-In the case of bereavement in the immediate family, an employee not on leave of absence without pay shall be entitled to special leave, at her regular rate of pay, from the date of death up to and including the day of the funeral or memorial service, with, if necessary, an allowance for immediate return travelling time.
-Such leave shall not normally exceed three (3) working days.
+In the case of bereavement in the immediate family, a regular employee not on leave of absence without pay shall be entitled to special leave, at the employees' regular rate of pay, from the date of death up to and including the day of the funeral or memorial service, with, if necessary, an allowance for immediate return travelling time.
+Such leave shall not normally exceed three (3) working days up to an additional two (2) days without loss of pay may be added for travel.

-Immediate family is defined as an employee's parent, wife, husband, common-law spouse, child, stepchild, grandchild, brother, sister, father-in-law, mother-in-law and any other relative permanently residing in the employee's household or with whom the employee permanently resides.
+For the purpose of this article immediate family is defined as an employee's parent, spouse or partner, child, stepchild, grandchild, sibling, parent-in-law, family of choice and any other relative permanently residing in the employee's household or with whom the employee permanently resides.
 It is understood that a spouse may be of the same gender.